 - Which assays can be used to assess the functional and physiological properties of these models, such as barrier integrity and monocyte adhesion.

-Dr. Kristin Bircsak is a Principal Scientist with MIMETAS, in Gaithersburg, Maryland.
-In 2016, she received her Ph.D. in Toxicology from Rutgers University following which she completed a postdoctoral fellowship at the University of Pennsylvania.
+Kristin received her Ph.D. in Toxicology in 2016 from Rutgers University following which she completed a postdoctoral fellowship at the University of Pennsylvania.
 In her training, Kristin utilized various model system to characterize the negative impact of drugs and environmental chemicals on reproduction and development.
 In her role at MIMETAS, Kristin drives the development of innovative 3D in vitro organotypic models and assays.
 Her research is centered on recapitulating the liver and prostate tumor microenvironment to aid in the accurate prediction of safe and effective candidate compounds.